Coppin State University Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-According to College Factual's 2021 analysis, Coppin is ranked #1,420 out of 1,715 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Coppin held the #1,488 spot on the Best Overall Colleges list.
+Coppin is ranked #1,420 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.

 Coppin is also ranked #24 out of 26 schools in Maryland.